msample/envoy-filter-example/inject.rst

    the *include_headers* configuration option is ignored.

 upstream_inject_headers
-  *(required, array)* header name strings desired to be injected into the upstream request.
-These will be returned in the gRPC inject response.
-Only headers named in this list are allowed to be injected.
+  *(optional, array)* header name strings desired to be injected into the upstream request.
+These names will be provided to the gRPC inject request and only these headers response may be injected.
+  Only headers named in this list are allowed to be injected unless *upstream_inject_any* is true.
 Any others returned in the gRPC response will be ignored.
-  Strongly consider also adding these to the *internal_only_headers* of the *route_config* so they are stripped first if they arrive from outside (no forgeries).
+The gRPC responder may choose not provide values for every one of these.
+Strongly consider also adding these to the *internal_only_headers* of the *route_config* so they are stripped first if they arrive from outside (prevent forgeries).
   Also consider signatures on these header values to prevent forgeries from inside your network.
 For example, use the RSA or ECC signatures on a JWT.
 If the injected header already exists in the request, the injected one replaces the original one.

+upstream_inject_any
+  *(optional, boolean)* inject every header value returned in the gRPC response if true.
+Otherwise, only those named in *upstream_inject_headers* are allowed to be injected.

 upstream_remove_headers
   *(optional, array)* header name strings that should be removed from